 – Subsection “Blink-triggered saccades are evoked at lower thresholds compared to normal saccades”: here could be a place to address saccade accuracy (Figure 3) as a supplementary figure.
 For example, you can say that they are triggered earlier and with lower activity, even though they are still spatially accurate.https://doi.org/10.7554/eLife.29648.014

 The funders had no role in study design, data collection and interpretation, or the decision to submit the work for publication.

 Animal experimentation: This study was performed in strict accordance with the recommendations in the Guide for the Care and Use of Laboratory Animals of the National Institutes of Health.
 All of the animals were handled according to approved institutional animal care and use committee (IACUC) protocols of the University of Pittsburgh (Protocol 14114861).

 - Emilio Salinas, Reviewing Editor, Wake Forest School of Medicine, United States

-© 2017, Jagadisan & Gandhi
+© 2017, Jagadisan et al.

-This article is distributed under the terms of the Creative Commons Attribution License permitting unrestricted use and redistribution provided that the original author and source are credited.
+This article is distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use and redistribution provided that the original author and source are credited.